 This article is a rerun!
 It was originally published August 31,2010.

-I am tired of being treated as a number…not a person!
-So I’m serving notice now, on all medical personnel.
+I am tired of being treated like a number…not a person!
+So I’m serving notice now, on all medical personnel particularly.
 Watch out!
 I’m developing the chip on my shoulder that I never wanted to have.

 Yes, I’m one of you, a nurse.
 Maybe that is why it bothers me so much.
 Yes, I worked in a doctor’s office nearly ten years…during very changing times in medical care I might add.
 We were taught about customer service (realizing that people had a choice when it came to their medical care).

 I understand about the pressures from your side of the desk.
 The pressure is always on to work faster and produce more.
 The phone NEVER stops ringing…EVER.
-The rudeness on the other end of the line is irritating and often undeserved.
+The rudeness on the other end of the line is not uncommon and can be irritating.
+It is often undeserved.
+The patients aren’t mad at you as much as they are mad at the system or their disease process…or they just feel miserable.

 Still, it doesn’t represent every patient.
 It represents a few.
 I’m sorry people are being rude to you but please don’t take it out on the rest of us.
 “A soft answer turns away wrath.” is not a hard and fast rule, but an observation that is often true.
 It is not an easy choice to make, but the rewards are great!